 Grading

-In Middle School, parents receive regular feedback about the academic progress of their student.
-Teachers prepare multiple reports over the course of the year.
+In Middle School, families receive regular feedback about the academic progress of their student.
+Teachers and advisors prepare multiple reports over the course of the year.

-- Each teacher completes a course-specific checklist of learning (or rubric), with grades for each goal given at the end of every quarter.
+• Each teacher completes a course-specific checklist of objectives, marking an individual student’s progress for each objective at the end of every quarter.

-- At the end of the first and third quarters, teachers write narrative comments to pair with the checklists.
+• At the end of the first and third quarters, teachers write narrative comments to further describe a student's progress on the course objectives.

 Report Card Grade Guidelines